 Risk factors for complications

 Complications are rare and are usually only seen in the following cases:

-- Immunocompromised host
+- Immunocompromised patients

 - Inadequate dose/duration of antibiotics